WP Rocket Speed Optimization and Best Settings

 The plugin automatically clears the homepage cache when new content is uploaded.
 In other words, it’s another setting that could be useful only in very specific circumstances.

-The Cache Query String(s) option is particularly useful for caching the results of popular search queries or filters if you have an ecommerce website.
-Don’t forget to click Save Changes to ensure the alterations take effect.
+The Cache Query String(s) option is handy for caching the results of popular search queries or filters if you have an ecommerce website.
+Don’t forget to click Save Changes to apply the new settings.

 Database

-WordPress keeps data related to your posts that you may not need, and you have the Post Cleanup section, where you can select it for removal.
+For example, through the Post Cleanup section, you can get rid of a lot of data you don’t necessarily need.
 The Revisions checkbox relates to the old version of published posts or drafts you’ve edited.

 Auto Drafts concerns the automatic drafts WordPress creates while you’re writing a post, and the Trashed Posts checkbox selects the deleted posts for removal.
-Keep in mind, though, if you delete any revisions, drafts, or trashed posts with WP Rocket, you won’t be able to retrieve them later on.
+Keep in mind, though, that these actions are irreversible.

 WP Rocket can also clear up transients.
-Transients are a bit like cookies that allow developers to temporarily store data that helps their software applications and plugins work more smoothly.
-Unlike cookies, however, transients are stored in WordPress’ database and often contain a much wider array of information.
+Transients allow developers to temporarily store data that helps their software applications and plugins work more smoothly.
+They are stored in your website’s database and often contain a lot of information.

 WP Rocket lets you either delete the Expired transients only or remove All of them.